ronnieh6918/sep11-freedom-project/tool/learning-log.md

 <hr>

 ### 11/6/2025:
-* Experimenting with React JS trying out Loops in JSX, Conditional rendering, Immuntable updates of state, Multi-character string input, and JSX inline styling.
+* Experimenting with React JS trying out Loops in JSX, using Ternary operator, Immuntable updates of state, Multi-character string input, and JSX inline styling.

 ### Notes:
 * ``React.useState([])`` - An array to stores all previous guesses.